bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

 Here the motifs are sorted by how common they are in hg38.
 Although the 2 distributions are roughly similar, STR variants are clearly more likely for some motifs than for others.
+We examine this in more detail below.

 ### Additional Summary Stats